 The BEST KEPT Weight Loss Secrets

-I work with women, from all walks of life, mostly women in mid-life, 40-ish plus who want to manage their weight, have more energy and feel better in their body as they age.
+I work with women, from all walks of life, mostly women in or nearing perimenopause/menopause or mid-life, in their late 30’s, 40’s and beyond.
+They want to take better care of themselves, manage their weight, have more energy and feel better in their body as they age.

 When these women come to me, they feel confused and overwhelmed with all the conflicting nutrition and wellness information and advice out there, and they are struggling to make any of it work for them.

-For years, they’ve used the same strategy to shed a few pounds - eat less and move more.
-While it’s worked in the past, albeit for a short period of time, it’s not working so much anymore.
+For years, they’ve used the same strategy to shed a few pounds—eat less and move more.
+While it’s worked in the past, albeit for a short period of time, it’s not working so much anymore—especially as hormonal changes in midlife begin to affect everything from their digestion to their ability to manage cravings and more.

 I’m going to let you in on a little secret.